- Human Services

 This list was developed by Meeker County Public Health in cooperation with community partners to provide a comprehensive list of resources available to our community members.
 This list is updated frequently.
 If you have suggestions for additional resources to be included, please contact Pam Bagley at email@example.com.

 Meeker County 2022-23 Meeker County MFIP Biennial Service Agreement is posted above.
 Public comment is being elicited on this proposed service agreement through October 8, 2023.
-Please address any comments to LoAnn Shepard, Eligibility Supervisor, at firstname.lastname@example.org, or by calling 320-693-5311.
+Please address any comments to LoAnn Shepard, Eligibility Supervisor, at email@example.com, or by calling 320-693-5311.

 Vulnerable Adult MaltreatmentAll reports of Maltreatment of a Vulnerable Adult need to be reported to the Minnesota Adult Abuse Reporting Center (MAARC).
 Toll free at 1-844-880-1574.
 Maltreatment can include self neglect, care giver neglect, emotional/mental abuse, physical abuse, sexual abuse and financial exploitation.